 One of the biggest challenges for global teams is conducting effective meetings.
 Specifically, how you can consistently and effectively bring everyone together, talk through action items, and build rapport while everyone is so far away from each other.

-Read on to explore some of our best tips for running more effective global meetings.
+Read on to explore some of our best tips for running more effective meetings with your global colleagues.

 5 Ways You Can Run More Effective International Meetings

 Trying to schedule a meeting across multiple time zones is difficult, but leaving out team members from other regions due to a scheduling conflict is never the solution.